 FIFTH FLOOR – Research & Collaboration

-Primarily designated as research space, the 5th floor will enhance interdisciplinary collaborations across the College as well as enrich collaborations with our community partners.
-These critical research spaces will include industry-leading tools to enable Nursing and communication sciences and disorders faculty to move their research agenda forward and foster new collaborations with community partners.
+Primarily designated as research space, this floor will enhance interdisciplinary collaborations across the College as well as enrich collaborations with our community partners.
+These critical research spaces will include industry-leading tools to enable Nursing and communication sciences and disorders faculty to move their research agenda forward and foster new collaborations with the community.
 Special facilities will include audiology booths and a sleep lab for studies of language acquisition, hearing, and speech development.
 State-of-the-art areas will support Nursing research in symptom science, aging and chronic disease, public health, and diabetes research.

 Hover over an area for more information

 Aging and Symptom Science Translational Lab (available for naming)